Bussler/OpenGlArap/README.md

 `./ARAPImplementation filenameModel filenameShader`

-The program can also be executed without arguments, in which case it loads the default cactus model and shader.
+The program can also be executed without arguments, in which case it loads the default cactus model and shader in data/cactus.obj and shaders/Basic.shader.

 `./ARAPImplementation`